 Many people believe divorce is an expensive, stressful, and time-consuming battle filled with tons of fighting with your spouse and heated courtroom battles.
 While that is certainly a possibility, there is a better way that a lot of couples choose to pursue: an uncontested divorce.

-In Rhode Island, if both spouses agree to the divorce and they do not wish to contest any part of the proceedings, filing for an uncontested, a no-fault divorce is an option.
+In Rhode Island, if both spouses agree to dissolution and they do not wish to contest any part of the proceedings, filing for an uncontested, no-fault divorce is an option.
 In order to file, you and your spouse must be in complete agreement with all major issues.
 If you cannot come to an agreement on even one of these issues, then your it becomes contested and you must have your case heard in court.
 When filing, you simply have to tell the court that you and your spouse agree on all matters and provide a reason why the marriage is ending.

 - Some issues that must be agreed upon to file for uncontested divorce include:

 - Child custody

 - Parenting plan

 the “The Easy Route” for dissolving Your Marriage

 Uncontested divorces may seem like an easy route to take for your dissolving your marriage, and in many cases, they can be, but they do require that you and your spouse work together to come to a mutually-beneficial and fair agreement that protects both of your best interests equally.
 If you and your spouse cannot work together well, this may not be the best option for you.
 A skilled Rhode Island uncontested divorce attorney from our firm may be able to assist you with this determination and the negotiation processes in order to help you reach the best possible outcome.

 Requirements for Uncontested, No-Fault Divorce in Rhode Island

 Before filing, you or your spouse must meet the residency and separation requirements.
 Either of you must have: